 As election season edges closer, however, the likelihood of the average voter being represented on trade policy seems to be diminishing.
 The two parties have all but assured as much by empowering political minorities whose views on trade do not chime with the economic interests of most Americans.
 Bringing the political class back into line with the general public’s moderate views on trade will be an ongoing challenge.

 Ben Smith is an MA student at Colorado State University, where his research focuses on international political economy.
-Peter Harris is an assistant professor of political science at Colorado State University.
-You can follow him on Twitter: Image: Reuters

 Peter Harris is an assistant professor of political science at Colorado State University.
 You can follow him on Twitter:@ipeterharris.